- Favorite beer: Van Moll’s Ons Blacky, 100 Watt’s Orchestra of Angels and Schumacher Alt.

-- Most recent beer related activities: I have been a judge at two of the biggest Dutch beer competitions, just judged for Brabant’s tastiest beer I organised several beer history tours and treasure hunts through Eindhoven, I helped studying a next generation of biersommeliers and organised off flavour workshops to name some.
+- Most recent beer related activities: I’m writing for PINT-magazine, I have been on television talking about the Dutch beer culture, I have been a judge at two of the biggest Dutch beer competitions, I organised several beer history tours and treasure hunts through Eindhoven, I helped studying a next generation of biersommeliers and organised off flavour workshops to name some.

 Like every person born in the 70s and 80s in the Netherlands I grew up in the beer wastelands.
 It was a time where pils/lager was synonym to beer.
 Needless to say I, and probably most teenagers then with me, began my alcoholic adventures not with beer, but with mix drinks and liquor.
 It were different times back then, the drinking of soft alcoholic drinks was already legal at the age of 16, and it was quite easy to buy other alcoholic drinks at that age as well.

 Fast forward, life happened.
 After some alcoholic adventures at high school, I didn’t drink as much during my university years and stopped drinking altogether the years during one unmentionable unhealthy relationship.
 I got out.

 I found my love for life again and I found a new love for beer.
 Not the pilsners though, those were and are still most common around, but all those other beers that were finding there way (back) into the Netherlands again!
 I probably started with Belgian beers, but the first beer to impress me back then was Guinness at the Trafalgar pub in Eindhoven.
 I never had something like it, but it was much better than Bavaria (I grew up in Eindhoven, so that was almost as synonym to beer as pils was as well) and I didn’t want to go back to what I now know to be pilsner again if I could help it.